ZephyrCloudIO/zephyr-preview-environment-action/README.md

 ### When a PR is Opened

-1. Creates a new preview environment in Zephyr
+1. Creates new preview environments in Zephyr
 2. Creates a GitHub deployment status
-3. Posts a comment with the preview URL
+3. Posts a comment with the preview URLs
-4. Outputs the preview URL for use in other steps
+4. Outputs the preview URLs for use in other steps

 ### When a PR is Updated (synchronize/reopened)

-1. Updates the existing preview environment
+1. Updates the existing preview environments
 2. Updates the GitHub deployment status
-3. Updates the comment with the new preview URL
+3. Updates the comment with the new preview URLs
-4. Outputs the preview URL
+4. Outputs the preview URLs

 ### When a PR is Closed

-1. Handles cleanup of the preview environment
+1. Handles cleanup of the preview environments
 2. Updates the deployment status to indicate closure
 3. Updates the comment to reflect the closed state